5 DIY Recipes for All-Natural Dog Remedies

 Ingredients for dog toothpaste

+Have some spare time on your hands?
 Why not get a little hands-on by making your own all-natural homemade flea repellent, digestion booster, doggie toothpaste and more, just by using a few simple and common ingredients in the kitchen.
+Not only is this going to be natural and effective for your best friend, the other big bonus is that you’ll be saving a couple of dollars by DIY-ing this yourself.

 By combining a few fresh ingredients, you’ll be able to build up your own supply of herbal and natural treatments for common ailments such as poor digestion, bad breath, itchy paws and, keep fleas at bay especially during rainy seasons.
+Here are five ingredients with amazing health and functional benefits, each with an easy-to-follow recipe.

 TURMERIC